xaviripo/bachelor-thesis/agda/README.md

 [the Agda documentation](https://agda.readthedocs.io/en/v2.6.0.1/getting-started/prerequisites.html).
 Be aware that the documentation can be obsolete, so consider every step carefully.

+TODO Mention local Cabal installs ("Nix-style") as an alternative to the documentation-recommended global installs

 The prerequisites listed on the Agda documentation are mostly Haskell packages.
 As such, Cabal will take care of them when trying to install Agda and so you shouldn't worry about them too much.
 Installing GHC and cabal-install should